 Health Education London & South East is made up of two distinct areas: London and Kent, Surrey and Sussex (KSS).
-For the purposes of recruitment they will sometimes operate as separate regions and sometimes as one.

 More information on the two areas is given across the tabs on this page.